AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ### Removing a label: `unlabel`

-Removes a label from a specific student or from all students in a class, depending on the specified parameter.
+The unlabel command lets you remove a label from a specific student or from all students in a class, depending on your input.

 Format: `unlabel {n/NAME | c/CLASS}`